mrsml/football_league/README.md

 Just navigate to project directory and run command:

-> uvicorn league:app --reload --port 8080
+> uvicorn league:app --port 8080

 Then you can send a POST request from any source to: